French road toll operator cuts 200 jobs over scrapped tax

-PARIS (Reuters) - The French unit of motorway operator Atlantia (ATL.MI) announced 200 job cuts in eastern France on Tuesday in response to the government’s decision to scrap the “ecotax” road tolls it had been hired to collect.
+PARIS, Dec 9 (Reuters) - The French unit of motorway operator Atlantia announced 200 job cuts in eastern France on Tuesday in response to the government’s decision to scrap the “ecotax” road tolls it had been hired to collect.

 Ecomouv, 70 percent-controlled by the Italian company, had a contract to administer the proposed motorway toll, which was to have raised funds for rail and other infrastructure projects.